aliceminotto/lab_journal/lab_journal.md

 ####_work in progress/to do list_

-* create a makefile that takes the data and create the plots
 * install pygsl locally (it's giving problems and i don't get way, it can't find numpy, but that's actually installed)
 * parallel python, what's the main difference between multiprocessing and pp?